Zup-Protocol/zup-ui-kit/README.md

 /// Whether the button is in loading state.
 Defaults to false.
 If true it will show a loading indicator final bool isLoading;

+/// The maximum height of the button.
+Defaults to 50 final double height;

 /// Whether to make the button fill the whole available space or only the minimum space.
 Defaults to minimum final MainAxisSize mainAxisSize;